aletorrescande/Case-Study/README.md

 ## **Recommendations**

-My recommendation would be offering another service where clients could integrate their external investments accounts to perform an overral analysis of their asset allocation.
-This could offer a better understading of their clients situation and goals and offer a better investment strategy.
-The investment strategy that Betterment would offer would take into account what their clients have outside their platform which would result in a more accurate recommendation on where to invest through them.
-For example, if a client has more equity overall in other platfoms the robo-advisor could recommend a portfolio containing more debt (always contemplating the clients goals, needs and risk tolerance).
-Offering this additional service could potentially benefit Betterment's overall market share and increase revenue.
-For this, the company could use exsisting algorithms and engineered models as it is currently using for analysing and creating portfolios.
-The process of integrating this new service would employ similar data analysis as it does for integrating portfolios.
-The robo-advisor would take into account the values of the extetrnal accounts and the category as a new variable along with the other variables it currently uses to create, adjust and reallocate portfolios.

-Additionally, I would recommend the company to explore the possibility of offering mutual funds to make it more competitive with other companies.
+My recommendation would be offering to explore the possibility of offering mutual funds and other investment options to make it more competitive with other companies.

 ## Addendum